carteras/IT-CBR/old/2021/Networking and security/Cloud Computing/Week 4 and 5/routers.md

 ### What's next?

-Create a "recipe" for a cookbook to help solve the various concepts that we've encountered today.
+Create your own "recipe" for a cookbook to help solve the various concepts that we've encountered today.
 At the very least, you should create "recipes" for the following problems:

 * The different Modes
 * How to see the status of all IP interfaces
 * How to turn on and off a interface
 * How to set the IP and sub net of an interface
 * How to set the hostname of an interface
 * How to configure SSH